johnny-quesada-developer/global-state-factory/README.md

   return (<button onPress={onClick}>count: {count}<button/>);
 }
 ```
-That's, you are using a global state.
+Just like that, you are using a global state.
 Note that the only difference between this and the default useState hook is that you are not adding the initial value, cause you already did that when you created the store.

 ## Persisted store

-You could persist the state in the local-storage by just adding a name to the constructor of your global-state let's see.
+You could persist the state in the local-storage by just adding a name to the constructor of your global-store let's see.
 ```
 const countStore = new GlobalStore(0, null, 'GLOBAL_COUNT');
 ```